-As you know from your work with TIR and Unblocking, the goal of any technique employed in a session is the client's attainment of an end point, broadly characterized by:
+The goal of any technique employed in a session is the client's attainment of an end point, broadly characterized by:

-1. Positive Indicators [PIs];
+1. Positive Indicators ([PIs)].;

-- 2. Realization or insight, and - 3.
+The BasicsLife Stress Reduction (LSR) 19 2.
+Realization or insight, and 3.
 Extroversion.
-(The client's attention is on and no longer in the experience.)

-Many end points tend almost to announce themselves as such, and are consequently very easy for even an inexperienced facilitator/therapist to recognize:

-- Instead of crying, the client begins to smile, or even to laugh - He tells you he's just figured out that there is really nothing preventing him from communicating honestly with his wife - She has spotted what she herself has been doing that has made relations with her son difficult, and that "I can change that!" - He says she feels "fifty pounds lighter" - She has "realized that my mother was doing the best and only thing she knew how to do in hard circumstances, and she actually didn't hate me!" - He tells you that he feels "enormous relief," or that "the pain is gone," - She says that an incident "Somehow just doesn't seem important any more; there is no more reason to dwell on it."

-End Points are Relative

-The manifestation of end points is relative and depends on a number of factors:

-- Whether the client's problem is chronic or acute - The amount of emotional charge available to be reduced on the subject or item being addressed - The nature of the technique employed

-Many end points will be considerably less obvious than the examples given above.

-The following categories of clients especially may often reach EPs that are not necessarily easy for the inexperienced or even the experienced facilitator to recognize:

-- Clients new to viewing - · Clients who have suffered and are addressing a traumatic loss - Clients whose position on the Emotional Scale3 is low
+(The client's attention is no longer in the experience.)
+Though commonly employed as a noun, the word "extrovert" serves a unique and useful function as a verb well, meaning, "to cause one's attention to come into the present and out of the past or considerations about it." as Many end points tend almost to announce themselves as such, and are consequently very easy for even an inexperienced facilitator/therapist to recognize: Formatted: Left • Instead of crying, the client begins to smile, or even to laugh • He tells you he's just figured out that there is really nothing preventing him from communicating honestly with his wife • She has become aware ofspotted what she herself has been doing that has made relations with her son difficult, and that "I can change that!" • He says she feels "fifty pounds lighter" • She has "realized that my mother was doing the best and only thing she knew how to do in hard circumstances, and she actually didn't hate me!" • He tells you that he feels "enormous relief," or that "the pain is gone," • She says that an incident "Somehow just doesn't seem important any more; there is no more reason to dwell on it."
+End Points are Relative Formatted: Space Before: 18 pt The manifestation of end points is relative and depends on a number of factors: • Whether the client's problem is chronic or acute • The amount of emotional charge available to be reduced on the subject or iten being addressed n • The nature of the technique employed Many end points will be considerably less obvious than the examples given above.
+Formatted: Left The following categories of clients especially may often reach $\underline{\text{E}}{end} \underline{\text{P}}{point}$ s that are not necessarily easy for the inexperienced or even the experienced facilitator to recognize: Clients new to viewing Clients who have suffered and are addressing a traumatic loss • Clients whose position on the Emotional Scale is low Gerbode, F.A.

-When employing a galvanic skin response meter [GSR] in session, we can add a fourth indicator to this list-a free or loose needle, one whose motions across the dial appear uniquely fluid, idle, and languid.

-3 Gerbode, F.A.
 (1995). op. cit, p.142.
-Note: Gerbode's Emotional Scale can be superimposed on the Global Assessment of Functioning [GAF] Scale in the DSM.
-That is to say, the two would seem to parallel each other, and a client with a relatively high GAF number would generally have a relatively high chronic position on the Emotional Scale as well, and vice versa.
+Note: The Applied MetapsychologyGerbode's Emotional Scale can be superimposed on the Global Assessment of Functioning [GAF] Scale in the DSM.
+That is to say, the two ← Formatted: Left